 He's getting into everything.

-And he said his review will be far reaching.
+And he said his review will be far-reaching.

-He is obtaining details from congressional investigations, the ongoing probe by the inspector general, Mueller's work himself.
+He is obtaining details from congressional investigations, the ongoing probe by the Inspector General, Mueller's work himself.

-Uh Barr said the investigation wouldn't focus only on the fall 2016 justifications for secret surveillance warrants against the Trump team members that would go back for months.
+Barr said the investigation wouldn't focus only on the fall 2016 justifications for secret surveillance warrants against the Trump team members that would go back for months.

-What the New York Times now trying to desperately cover themselves.
+He said he'd focus on the dossier, the op research firm Fusion GPS, what the New York Times now trying to desperately cover themselves.

-It might have been Russian disinformation.
+It might have been Russian disinformation because that's probably what it was.

-Uh, because that's probably what it was, and Hillary sold it and used it.
+And Hillary sold it and used it.

-Real collusion, bought and paid for, Russian disinformation.
+Real collusion, bought and paid for.

-Uh we're gonna get classified details about the investigation.
+We're going to get classified details about the investigation.

-Let's leave it there on that coming out one day.
+I have been told to expect information, possibly 50-50, let's leave it there on that coming out one day.

 Wouldn't that be interesting?